 The Canadian Fossil Discovery Center also has a movie theatre, with a documentary playing.
 We can see an animated movie showing the habitat of mosasaurs and modern-day mechanical jaws, it is quite impressive.
 They were not friendly creatures.

 Bruce is on display next to Suzy (what a great name for a dinosaur to be honest) and a third mosasaur, with even sharper teeth.
 Most recently, you must have seen a mosasaur in the Jurassic World movie.

 Visit the Canadian Fossil Discovery Centre

-You will find the updated rates on their website and the visit costs in 2021 $8.25 per person with family rates available.
+You can find the hours and admission rates for the Fossil centre in Modern on their website.
+A visit in 2022 costs $8.25 per person with family rates available.
 The museum is open 7 days a week, 362 days a year, so it’s perfect for a winter Sunday.

 And on top of the fossils, do not miss the museum’s small axolotls!